hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 WidgetWeaver is an **iOS 26-only** prototype app that turns a typed “widget design spec” into real WidgetKit widgets.

-It’s intended as a playground for exploring:
+The project is a playground for exploring:

 - A simple typed JSON-ish design spec (`WidgetSpec`)
 - Deterministic SwiftUI rendering in a WidgetKit extension (`WidgetWeaverSpecView`)